-The Entrepreneur Circle for me was revolutionary.
-I was part of that for three years.
-And I learned so much from those sessions.
+was it was for me, was a revolutionary I. I was part of that for three years.
+And I learned so much from from those sessions.

 Yes, yeah, there was an awful lot of material there.
 And in fact, if you've paid any attention to my website, Nigel has been my guest on this show on a number of occasions, so he's repaid the compliments of me attending his sessions.
-Kim, the same Kim, has also said don't be afraid of sending your patients to another osteopath or chiropractor obviously, if you have a problem patient, but ask if you can share it with the osteopath, because that's how you learn different techniques.
-And it's other ways of assessing the patient.
+Kim the same Kim has also said don't be afraid of sending your patients to another osteopath or chiropractor obviously, if you have a problem patient, but ask if you can shatter the Australian idea, ask if you can share it with the Osteopath, because that's how you learn different techniques.
+And it's a way of assessing a patient or in other ways of assessing the patient.
 Interesting.
 So it's also we're building a relationship with another practice, isn't it?

 It really is.
-On the note of that, my my first boss in Stockholm, he said to me, your patience is like the flowers in your garden.
-And if you have weeds, you need to get rid of them.
-And instead of getting rid of them, you can move them on to somewhere else, and I think that's really helpful.
-If you have someone that you just don't get on with or you don't connect with, or you can't help them, I can refer them in my practice, if there's someone that helps them or somewhere else.
-So it's really important, it's your every day who you work with.
+On the note of that my my first boss in Stockholm, he said to me, your patience is like the flowers in your garden.
+And if you have wheats, you need to get rid of them.
+And, and instead of getting rid of them, because you can move them on to somewhere else, then I think that's really helpful if you have someone that you just don't get on with or you don't connect with, uh, you can help them, I can refer them in my practice if there's someone helps them or somewhere else.
+So it's really important, it's your every day whether you work with.
 However, on that note, I think we know that the key to become a good practitioner is to find something little bit in each person that you like, and then you work on that.
-And then you can carry on working with them.
-And I think sometimes young practitioners can be quite judgement and go, oh, I don't like them.
-Oh, they did this, or they did that.
+And then you can you know, you can carry on working with them.
+And I think sometimes young practitioners can be put judgement and go, Oh, I don't like them.
+Oh, they did this, or did they do that?
 Okay, well, let's go back and see if you can find something little bit that you liked.
 So you can actually help them.
 And that is a skill.

-I have to say, Tone, it sounded to me as though your gardening tip was to take your weeds and throw them over the neighbor's fence.
-Take your problem patients and give them to a another local practitioner.
-I know what you mean though, there are patients that you don't get on with yourself who might well do better under a different person.
+I have to say turn it sounded to me as though your gardening tip was to take your weeds and throw them over the neighbor's fence.
+Take your problem patients and give them to a local, other local practitioner.
+I know what you mean that there are patients that you don't get on with yourself who might well do better under a different person.
 Rachel has also pointed out that it's possible to do careers talks and train up the future competition.
-But again, it's another way of getting yourself hurt, isn't it?
+But again, it's another way of getting into getting yourself hurt, isn't it?